Icenium/icenium-cli/README.md

 Installation
 ===

-Latest version: Telerik AppBuilder 2.3
+Latest version: Telerik AppBuilder 2.3.1
-Release date: 2014, July 1
+Release date: 2014, July 17

-> For a complete list of the features available in Telerik AppBuilder 2.3, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-3" target="_blank">Telerik AppBuilder 2.3 Release Notes</a>.
+> AppBuilder 2.3.1 is a maintenance release.
+For a complete list of the features available in Telerik AppBuilder 2.3, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-3" target="_blank">Telerik AppBuilder 2.3 Release Notes</a>.

 ### System Requirements